Skip to content

 Bahali is a Caribbean-centered nonprofit dedicated to strengthening emotional well-being and reducing mental health stigma.
 We offer gentle, trauma-informed support, culturally grounded education, disaster recovery resources, and digital tools designed for Caribbean people — whether you live in the islands or across the global diaspora.

-We serve communities that are often underserved or overlooked and make emotional support accessible to every Caribbean person, everywhere.
+We serve communities that are often underserved or overlooked, making emotional support accessible to every Caribbean person, everywhere.

 Our Story